adkbbx/BeatboxVisualizer/AI_CLEANUP_TODO.md

 - [ ] Page load performance improved
 - [ ] Code is easier to maintain and understand
 - [ ] File organization follows logical patterns instead of AI iteration artifacts

+## ✨ NEW FEATURES ADDED

+- ✅ **Random Firework Size Feature** (May 25, 2025)
+  - Added toggle control to enable/disable random firework sizes
+  - Added min/max range controls for random size variation
+  - Integrated with existing settings management system
+  - Each firework can now have a unique random size when enabled
+  - Settings persist in localStorage like other preferences

+## 🐛 BUGS FIXED

+- ✅ **Custom Colors Visibility Bug** (May 25, 2025)
+  - Fixed custom colors section appearing on page refresh regardless of theme
+  - Implemented robust 3-layer solution: CSS, early DOM, and class-based JS control
+  - Custom colors now only show when "Custom" theme is selected

+- ✅ **Missing Earthy Color Palette** (May 25, 2025)
+  - Added complete Earthy theme with 10 natural colors (browns, greens, golds)
+  - Fixed theme selection where Earthy was listed but not implemented
+  - Colors include: Saddle Brown, Chocolate, Peru, Goldenrod, Forest Green, etc.

 ---